The 6 Best Camping Tents of 2026: Tested

 "One minute," declares REI Expert Advice Camp editor Sarah Grothjan.
 "That's how quick this thing goes up."
 Once you unroll the body, the T4 Hub from Gazelle pops up instantaneously.
 Stake it down, then you're done.
 If you're wondering why all tents aren't built like this, there are downsides—namely weight (30 pounds) and packed size (8.6 inches by 67.5 inches—not a typo).
 That means you need ample storage space when it's not in use, both in your home and vehicle.
 But, if you're set there, enjoy the easy-breezy pop-up design.
 The T4 Hub is also surprisingly sturdy in 20 mph winds, thanks to its weight, hefty poles and 210-denier polyester fabric.
 Inside, there is enough space for most people to stand up in, plus double doors and plenty of pockets and windows.
 Buy here.

 A six-person tent for less than $200 is a bit of a unicorn, especially when that tent weighs less than 14 pounds.
 But that's exactly what you get with the Kelty Discovery Basecamp 6.
 Of course, at this price point you're bound to lose a few bells and whistles.
-This shelter is admittedly far simpler than the feature-rich Wonderland 6, but sometimes the basics are all you need for a night under the stars.
+This shelter is admittedly far simpler than a more feature-rich tent, but sometimes the basics are all you need for a night under the stars.

-During a test in eastern Kansas, tester [Firstname Last initial.] found the tent comfortably fit [possessive pronoun] family of six and stood up to a nighttime shower.
+During a test in eastern Kansas, one tester found the tent comfortably fit a family of six and stood up to a nighttime shower.
 It shed the two inches of rain that fell during the night, and the dome shape handled wind better than other similar-size tents in this lineup.
 Plus, it was easy to set up, even with just one person on the job.
 One tester's biggest concern was the tent-door zipper that occasionally became stuck or snagged on the fabric—a problem he worried could worsen with use.
 Buy here.

 Buying Advice